cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-primary/dnssec-for-primary.md

 4. Add DS records to your registrar, one for each provider.
 You can see your Cloudflare DS record on the [dashboard](https://dash.cloudflare.com/?to=/:account/:zone/dns) by going to **DNS** > **Settings** > **DS Record**.

-5. Update the nameserver settings at your registrar to include the nameservers of all providers you will be using for your multi-signer DNSSEC setup.
+The nameserver settings at your registrar should include the nameservers of all providers you will be using for your multi-signer DNSSEC setup.